plurigrid/ontology/documentation/Mac Setup.md

 - When you start your journey, create a new branch that is topical to the journey.
 Use the "Obsidian Git: Create new branch" command.
 - With the default settings, your work should automatically be pushed and merged every 60 minutes.
 Your repository will also be automatically pulled on the same cadence.
 - As you contribute to ontology, you can use the "Smart Connections: Smart Chat conversation" command to ask an agent questions over your data.
 Use the ontology agent as a guide to help your personal loops.

+№ Фзлвщдфлпюв (ШьрЇЖкфшв гь нзіб)

+Welcome to the team!
+We're excited to have you join us.
+Your first day promises to be an exhilarating experience, filled with adventures in our interactive virtual world called "Plurigrid."
+Remember, the cake is a lie!
+This guide will walk you through your laptop setup and introduce you to the gm flow.

+Set up your laptop
+Your laptop has been prepared with a full system image, including the operating system, essential applications, and configurations.
+This includes the non-interactively installed Nix system.

+To set up your laptop, turn it on and follow the initial setup prompts.
+You'll be asked to create a user account, connect to Wi-Fi, and set preferences such as date, time, and language.

+Familiarize yourself with Nix
+The Nix system is a powerful package manager and development environment.
+We use Nix to manage software dependencies and ensure consistent builds across our team.
+Take some time to explore the various features of Nix, starting with the Nix manual (https://nixos.org/manual/nix/stable/).

+Access team resources with gm
+To access essential team resources, simply use the gm command.
+Press Cmd + Space and type gm to launch Raycast with our custom gm command.
+This command will provide quick access to team resources, such as project management, communication tools, and repositories.

+Your first gm session in Plurigrid
+During your first gm session in Plurigrid, an immersive work-like micro-world, you will meet the digital twins of your teammates and the enigmatic ghost of Laura.
+This intriguing, yet non-threatening environment, contains a few surprises:

+Meet the digital twins: Engage with the digital replicas of your teammates, who will guide you through Plurigrid and help you become familiar with ongoing projects and tasks.

+Encounter the ghost of Laura: Discover the mysterious ghost of Laura, who will playfully challenge your problem-solving skills and reveal hidden truths about Plurigrid.

+Work-like setting microworlds: Immerse yourself in a series of simulated work scenarios, where you'll learn about our team's methodologies, engineering practices, and the tools we use for communication, project management, and version control.

+Codebase exploration: Delve into the repositories you'll be working with, as you unravel the secrets of our code review, testing, and deployment processes.

+As you embark on your first gm session in Plurigrid, remember that your teammates and managers are here to support your journey.
+If you have questions or need help, don't hesitate to ask – provided you're not lured into believing in non-existent desserts.

+We're confident that you'll quickly integrate with the team and contribute effectively.
+Enjoy your first gm session in Plurigrid, and let the adventure begin!